 - Program Support

 - Facility Support

 Gifts through your IRA or required minimum distributions are a simple yet effective way to support the class gift.
 Gifts can support the Macalester Fund or other college priorities.

-You may choose to add any amount to an already existing scholarship or create your own named, endowed scholarship.
-With a gift of $50,000 or more, you will become a fund contact and receive annual stewardship reports.
-The minimum funding amount for a named, endowed fund is $100,000 and may be pledged over five years, or created through a planned gift or a blended gift (see more below).
+You may choose to add any amount to an already existing scholarship.
+With a gift of $50,000 or more to an existing scholarship, you will become a fund contact and receive annual stewardship reports.
+Alternatively, you can create a new, named endowed scholarship.
+The minimum funding amount for a new, named endowed fund is $100,000 and may be pledged over five years, or created through a planned gift or a blended gift (see more below).